MartinP460/react-denmark-map/README.md

   name: string // the name of the area with Danish letters (e.g. 'fanø')
   en_name: string // same as 'id'
   display_name: string // the local name of the area capitalized (e.g. 'Høje Taastrup')
-  d: string // the path of the area applied to the
+  d: string // the path of the area applied to the <path> element
   code: string // the municipality or region code (e.g. 482 or 1083)
   en_term: string // the term used to describe the area in English (i.e. jyllland = jutland) }